V1D1AN/S1EM/README.md

 ![20210518_v1d1an_bg1--white](https://user-images.githubusercontent.com/18678787/119020235-49428680-b99e-11eb-8621-935a62b966e1.png)

+# Objectives
+Today, cyber attacks are more numerous and cause damage in companies.
+Nevertheless, many software products exist to detect cyber threats.
+The S1EM solution is based on the principle of bringing together the best products in their field, free of charge, and making them quickly interoperable.

-This project is a SIEM with SIRP and Threat Intel,all in one.
+S1EM is a SIEM with SIRP and Threat Intel,all in one.

-Solution works with CentOS 7 and kernel 5 ( For Auditbeat ), and docker.

 Inside the solution: